remotestorage/remotestorage.js/README.markdown

 * restart apache
 * open the website in your browser.
 * follow instructions from there.
+* you still need to manually edit /.well-known/host-meta, /unhosted/config.js and /unhosted/config.php, to point to your own domain.

 Please see [http://github.com/michiel-unhosted/myfavouritesandwich](http://github.com/michiel-unhosted/myfavouritesandwich) (client-side) and [http://github.com/michiel-unhosted/DemoRedlibreOrg](http://github.com/michiel-unhosted/DemoRedlibreOrg) (server-side) while we refurbish this repository to contain the latest version of App, The Data, and Everything.